Below you can find a detailed list of the most frequently requested information by IT departments regarding the security of BIMcollab.

 - Policies and procedures are partly established regarding personnel security including background check, security awareness and termination.

 - There is a daily backup of the customer data with retention period of at least 1 months.
 The backup is physically protected and encrypted.

-- The security incident response plan is yet to be documented.
+- The security incident response plan is documented.
 Any security breach affecting customer will be reported to customer responsible person as soon as possible.

 - All expired components potentially containing data are professionally destroyed.

-- A limited number of engineers (both internal and 3rd party IT) have root access to the servers.
+- A limited number of internal engineers have root access to the servers.

 - Access can only be achieved from pre-approved IP-addresses.